 (1A) The rest of this regulation does not apply to a police auxiliary officer.

-(1) A member or cadet who is not in uniform shall have with him his Certificate of Authority, which he shall produce whenever requested to do so by a person in relation to whom he is about to exercise any power or duty as a member or cadet unless —
+(1) A member who is not in uniform shall have with him or her the member’s Certificate of Authority, which the member shall produce whenever requested to do so by a person in relation to whom the member is about to exercise any power or duty as a member unless —

-(a) he has a reasonable cause to refuse to do so; or
+(a) the member has a reasonable cause to refuse to do so; or

 (b) it is not possible to do so.

-(2) A member or cadet who is not in uniform shall display his Certificate of Authority at all times while on police property or in police buildings, whether or not he is on duty at the time.
+(2) A member who is not in uniform shall display the member’s Certificate of Authority at all times while on police property or in police buildings, whether or not the member is on duty at the time.

-(3) A member or cadet shall not transfer the Certificate of Authority issued to him to another member or cadet and shall not permit any person whether a member or not to use his Certificate of Authority.
+(3) A member shall not transfer the Certificate of Authority issued to him or her to another member and shall not permit any person whether a member or not to use his or her Certificate of Authority.

 [Regulation 907 inserted in Gazette 2 Feb 2007 p.
 250; amended in Gazette 12 Mar 2010 p.
-955.]
+955; 20 May 2014 p.
+1611 and 1615-18.]

 908A.
 Certificates of Authority of police auxiliary officers